 BYRDIE: Can you speak more about how Becca has consistently offered a 50/50 split in its foundation range?
 How has BECCA made sure to include this diversity even when streamlining its product line and developing new products?

 KC: Becca has always had a foundation range that's unique.
 50% of our shades fall into the light-medium category, and the other 50% fall into the medium-deep.
-This 50/50 split allow us to cater to all Becca Beauties, regardless of skin tone.
+This 50/50 split allows us to cater to all Becca Beauties, regardless of skin tone.
 During product development, we do extensive testing on light through deep complexions, to ensure that all new products and shades are complimentary.

 BYRDIE: In what other ways is Becca championing a more diverse and inclusive approach to beauty?

 KC: To us, it's about a two-way conversation, which we're always having with our Becca Beauties, influencers, consumers, and each other.
 We have always been cognizant when creating or sharing imagery, that it represents, and stays true to our brand DNA of inclusion.
 Whether it's a Becca event, an influencer dinner, or collaboration, we are constantly engaging with those that influence communities.
-From yogis to lifestyle influencers, our approach is one that invites other to join the conversation, while encouraging interaction and inspiration.
+From yogis to lifestyle influencers, our approach is one that invites others to join the conversation, while encouraging interaction and inspiration.

 Next up, discover model Andreja Pejic's entire beauty regimen.